Featured Image - Chocolate Peanut Butter Bars

 • Scoop mixture into prepared baking pan and press down, using a spatula to make it smooth and even.

-• Store individually in plastic wrap or container for 2 weeks.
-Makes 16 bars.
+• Store individually in plastic wrap or container for 2 weeks in the refrigerator.
+Makes up to 16 bars.

 Calories: 319kcal | Carbohydrates: 27g | Protein: 9g | Fat: 21g | Saturated Fat: 4g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 11g | Trans Fat: 0.01g | Cholesterol: 0.4mg | Sodium: 145mg | Potassium: 312mg | Fiber: 4g | Sugar: 14g | Vitamin A: 7IU | Vitamin C: 0.2mg | Calcium: 50mg | Iron: 2mg